DiamondLightSource/pymalcolm/docs/tutorials/detector.rst

 .. literalinclude:: ../../malcolm/modules/demo/blocks/detector_block.yaml
     :language: yaml

-We instantiate a `DatasetTablePart` to report the datasets that we will write, a `FileWritePart` to write some dummy data to an HDF file, and then use a `RunnableController` to construct our Block.
+We instantiate a `DatasetTablePart` to report the datasets that we will write (see `datasets`), a `FileWritePart` to write some dummy data to an HDF file, and then use a `RunnableController` to construct our Block.

+We also instantiate a `LabelPart` which simply allows us to give this detector a name.

 This produces a single ``DETECTOR`` Device Block.